 In our continued efforts to facilitate department initiatives, ITS has worked with several departments to launch the following online forms for the fall semester: Lubin Professional Education application, Pfzorheimer Honors College forms (PLV), and OSA Diploma Information form.

 Pace University assesses a Technology Fee to ensure students have access to the latest instructional technology resources available.
 All revenue generated from the technology fee goes directly towards funding instructional technology initiatives that are focused on enhancing the student learning experience.
 Learn more…

 Renovations and Classroom Updates

 Many improvements were made over the summer to improve and enhance our spaces and technology.

 Classrooms/Lecture Halls Update

 As you make your return to campus, you may notice some of the many classroom improvements overseen by the Educational Media department this summer.
 More than 90 classroom upgrades were completed, including the installation of 11 new interactive whiteboards, new projectors, enhancements to the main video conference rooms, and the renovation of the Law School’s Moot Court Room.
-A full list of current classroom technologies can be viewed by clicking here.
+View a full list of current classroom technologies.

 NYC Computer Classroom Renovations